landscape crew close up of planting flowers

 Beach Sunflower

-This is one of the most Florida groundcovers we could possibly offer.
+This is one of the best Florida groundcovers we could possibly offer.
 This Florida-native is a butterfly attracting cover that’s perfect for hot and dry areas – specifically those coastal areas.

 A spreading perennial plant that also reseeds (meaning it will create a larger clump over time), this groundcover blooms almost year-round with beautiful, two-inch sunflower-like flowers.
 The best part about them?
 Because they grow almost all year round, they can really brighten up those cooler, darker times of the year (we’re looking at you, Florida winter).